Battlefield 4: Plot

 Although the rescue is a success and Kovic takes the VIPs back to the USS Valkyrie, a Wasp-class amphibious assault ship, Tombstone becomes trapped in the city and is forced to rescue civilians against Pac's protests.
 Shortly after returning to the Valkyrie, Garrison assigns Kovic as head of the squad, and sends them to the USS Titan, a Nimitz-class aircraft carrier that had just been attacked, to recover its voyage data recorder before the wreckage sinks.
 Upon returning to the Valkyrie, Tombstone finds the ship under assault by Chinese Marines.
 The squad rescues Garrison and the VIPs, but Kovic is fatally wounded and passes control of the squad to Recker.
-Learning that China's air force is grounded due to a storm, Garrison assigns Tombstone to assist US forces planning to assault the Chinese-controlled Singapore airfield to weaken Chinese air superiority.
+Learning that China's air force is grounded due to a storm, Garrison assigns Tombstone to assist US forces planning to assault the Chinese-controlled Singapore airfield to weaken the Chinese air superiority.
 Hannah volunteers to join Tombstone on their mission, much to Irish's chagrin.

 Despite the airfield being destroyed by a missile strike, Pac is separated from Tombstone during evacuation and assumed killed in the blast.
 Hannah then ostensibly betrays Recker and Irish, allowing both to be captured by Chinese soldiers.
 Both men are imprisoned in the Kunlun Mountains for interrogation under Chang's orders.
 In his cell, Recker finds himself befriended by a Russian prisoner named "Dima" (a survivor of the Paris nuclear blast, now suffering from radiation poisoning).
 The two escape from their cell, start a mass prison riot and use the chaos to make their escape, with Recker rescuing Irish along the way.
 As the Chinese military arrives to quell the riot, Hannah prevents the group from being recaptured by a group of soldiers.
 Although Irish mistrusts her, Hannah reveals her action was necessary for her mission, revealing her husband is in fact Jin Jié, who survived Chang's assassination attempt.